-If you rent a boat, it is important to have a portable fish finder that doesn’t require any permanent installation.
+If you rent a boat, it is important to have at least a cheap fish finder that doesn’t require any permanent installation.
 Installing a fish finder requires equipment that might not be possible to use when you are renting a boat that isn’t yours to do with as you wish.

 How To Choose The Best Portable Fish Finder For You

 Knowing what to look for is the number one way to make sure that you choose the best portable fish finder possible.
 There are a lot of things to think about with a fish finder, but for a portable one specifically there are special things to look at: